kyoriku/kyoriku/README.md

 <h3> 👋 Hello World! </h3>

 Welcome to my GitHub!
 I'm passionate about all things technology.
-Committed to learning and open-source collaboration, I'm eager to connect with like-minded individuals and contribute to innovative projects.
+Committed to learning and collaboration, I'm eager to connect with like-minded individuals and contribute to innovative projects.

 👀 I’m interested in Full Stack Web Development, Cybersecurity, Game Development, Machine Learning/AI, and UI/UX Design.